zemiguel20/AirRaceGame/Documentation/Index.md

 Using the Input System, a InputAction is created with the input configuration for the Movement and Acceleration.

+The main movement controlls will consist of an axis for the elevators, axis for rudder and axis for ailerons.
+An axis/button for acceleration too.

 ![input_action](./PlayerMovementImages/input_action_movement.png)

 Then a PlayerInput component is added to PlayerController and callbacks are binded to both Actions.

+(images below are just example)

 ![player_input_bind](./PlayerMovementImages/player_controller_input_bind.png)

 ![callbacks](./PlayerMovementImages/movement_callbacks.png)

 #### 1.1.2 Physics calculations <a name="PhysicsCalculations"></a> <a href="#Index" style="font-size:13px">(index)</a>